LucasMateus-2/TotemMuseu/README.md

-# TotemMuseu
+#Museum Totem
-This Java application is designed for a fictional museum's interactive totem, providing visitors with an engaging experience while exploring various exhibitions.
+The Museum Totem Exhibition System is a Java application developed to simulate the experience of an interactive totem in a fictional museum.
+This project is part of the Supervised Practical Activity (APS) and aims to provide visitors with an immersive journey through various exhibitions.